 If your program provides a PDF form to fill out and upload in this section, you must save and upload it as an image.
 Depending on your computer's operating system, there may be multiple ways to do this; a Google search can point you in the right direction.

 Once your application is submitted, you cannot re-upload, update, or edit the documents in any way; however, you can upload new documents.

 The Statement of Intent is a brief statement expressing why you would like to be considered for the programs you are applying to.
 Please name this file *Statement of Intent (be sure to include the asterisk).

 - Keep your topic general: follow the prompt in this section to write your statement.
 Once you submit your application, the essay cannot be edited or changed.

-- Do not exceed the maximum length: refer to the number below the field in the application.
-This is the number of characters (not words) that you can use in your essay.
-As you type, you can see how many characters are still available.
+- Do not exceed the maximum length: you can see both the word and character count below the field in the application.
+The right-hand number shows the maximum number of characters that you can use in your essay.
+As you type, you can see how many characters are still available and the associated word count.
 Characters include spaces, carriage returns, and punctuation.
 You cannot save your essay if it exceeds the character limit.

 - Use your own words: plagiarizing any part of your essay is a violation of the code of conduct and may subject you to sanctions.

 - Use simple formatting: formatting such as tabs, italics, multiple spaces, etc., will not be saved.
 To delineate paragraphs, type a double return between each paragraph.